Quantum Tomography and Entanglement in Semi-Leptonic $h\to VV^*$ Decays at Higher Orders: Analysis

 \subsection{NLO EW Corrections}

 We now assess the impact of the NLO electroweak (EW) corrections in the semi-leptonic channels $h\to \ell^\pm\nu_\ell q\bar{q}'$ and $h\to \ell^+\ell^- q\bar{q}$.
 In the fully leptonic final states from $h \to VV^*$ decays, these effects are known to play a qualitatively important role, distorting the angular structure and, in some cases, challenging the two-qutrit interpretation of the system~\cite{Goncalves:2025mvl,Goncalves:2025xer}.
 Thus, it is crucial to quantify their impact in the present semi-leptonic channels.
-NLO EW events are generated at fixed order with \texttt{MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca,Frederix:2018nkq}, using the same input parameters as in the LO and NLO QCD analyses, see \Cref{eq:CMparams1,eq:CMparams2,eq:GFparam,eq:mh,eq:mt,eq:mb}.
+NLO EW events are generated at fixed order with \texttt{MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca,Frederix:2018nkq}, using the input parameters presented in \Cref{eq:CMparams1,eq:CMparams2,eq:GFparam,eq:mh,eq:mt}.
 Representative Feynman diagrams are shown in~\Cref{fig:Feyn_h_lvjj,fig:Feyn_h_2j_2j}.
 Photons are recombined with the closest fermion (charged leptons or quarks) within a cone radius $R=0.1$.